sqlfluff/sqlfluff/docs/source/architecture.rst

   grammar is that it allows name resolution of grammar elements at runtime and so a *patched* grammar with some elements overriden can still rely on lower level elements which haven't been overwritten.
-- *Segments* and *Grammars* operate roughly interchangably from a dialect.
+- *Segments* and *Grammars* operate roughly interchangeably from a dialect.
   A grammar is something which can be matched against and return a result.
   These will be used as instantiated classes and usually contain a set of elements (stored in the *_elements* attribute) which are the sub elements